Working at height in Brighton

 The Brighton building portfolio

 The Brighton estate combines several distinct inspection profiles.
-On the ground we cover higher education (University of Brighton, University of Sussex), coastal hospitality and tourism, and healthcare (Royal Sussex County Hospital) alongside the wider council, schools, and high-street estate of the area.
-The defining inspection pattern across this mix is anchors that pre-date the current BS EN 795 specifications, fixings into masonry that have weathered against the substrate, and listed-building consent constraints on any replacement specification.
-Each finding is photographed, located on a roof plan, and assessed against the manufacturer’s repair specification — or, where the manufacturer is unknown or the system pre-dates current standards, against the relevant British Standard for the system type.
-The deliverable is a single written compliance pack that satisfies internal H&S review, external insurer scrutiny, and any incoming audit at the same time.
+On the ground we cover the two universities at Brighton and Falmer, coastal hospitality and tourism along the seafront, the NHS estate at the Royal Sussex County Hospital, retail and town-centre commercial, and the listed and heritage stock around the Royal Pavilion and the Lanes.
+The defining inspection pattern splits between marine-air corrosion on the seafront fittings, anchors on the heritage stock that pre-date current BS EN 795 specifications under listed-building consent constraints, and the larger plant-deck and ward-roof systems on the campus and hospital estate.
+Each defect is photographed and plotted onto a roof plan, then assessed against the manufacturer’s repair specification where the system can be identified — and, where the maker is unknown or the install pre-dates current standards, against the British Standard that governs that system type.
+The survey is consolidated into one written compliance pack that satisfies internal H&S review, insurer scrutiny, and any incoming audit at the same time.

 Areas of Brighton we regularly attend